Leproide/Raspberry-8188EU-Driver-Script-TP-Link-TL-WN725N/README.md

 # Raspberry 8188EU Driver Script

-Automate driver install for TP-Link Nano Wireless Adapter 8188EU on all Raspberry PI
+Automate driver install for 8188EU Wireless Adapter (for example TP-Link TL-WN725N) on all Raspberry PI

 Run as root!